LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

    indicating that a 'host' lambda cannot be called in 'device' code.

-   RAJA provides the macro ``RAJA_DEVICE`` that can be used to help switch between host-only or device-only CUDA compilation.
+   RAJA provides the macro ``RAJA_DEVICE`` that can be used to help switch between host-only or device-only compilation.

 |br|